 When to Seek Emergency Room Treatment for Severe Headache

 If you notice that you are having more headaches than normal or that your pain is increasing in intensity, visit a nearby emergency room immediately.

-SignatureCare Emergency Center has several emergency rooms in Houston, Austin and College Station.
+SignatureCare Emergency Center has several emergency rooms in Texas.
 Come in as soon as you notice the following symptoms: